-CosmWasm is designed and built from the ground-up to be a multi-chain solution for smart contracts.
-As it comes from the Cosmos ecosystem, it is no surprise that this is designed for networks of blockchains, rather than the traditional blockchain silos.
+CosmWasm is designed and built from the ground up to be a multi-chain solution for smart contracts.
+As it comes from the Cosmos ecosystem, it is designed for networks of blockchains, rather than siloed chains.
 But what exactly do we mean by multi-chain?

 Different Chain, Same Contract

-Since we make little requirements of the host application, it is easy for any Cosmos SDK app to embed the
+Since we make a few requirements of the host application, it is easy for any Cosmos SDK app to embed the

-and customize the permissioning or fees as they wish.
+and customize the permissions or fees as they wish.
 All code is designed to be agnostic to the details of the

-underlying chain, so just by writing a CosmWasm contract, you will soon be able to run on many different chains on the
+underlying chain, so just by writing a CosmWasm contract, you will soon be able to run on different chains on the Cosmos

-Regen Network plans to include CosmWasm support, when they launch.
-And a number of other chains are looking into adding this support.
+Regen Network plans to include CosmWasm support at launch.
+Several other chains are adding this support.

 Inter Blockchain Contracts

 If you have heard anything about Cosmos, it is most likely about Inter-Blockchain Communication.
-The power of Tendermint BFT consensus and their novel bonded proof of stake algorithm are just the foundation on which they enable a revolutionary protocol to allow trustless message passing semantics between blockchains.
+The power of Tendermint BFT consensus and their novel bonded proof of stake algorithm are the foundation for a revolutionary protocol to allow trustless message-passing semantics between blockchains.
 No middleman, no timing issue, full security.

 The potential means code on one chain can execute a transaction on another chain.
-But the code must be designed around such a message-passing idiom.
-CosmWasm fully embraces the actor model and as such naturally lends itself to such IBC.
-Fire and forget messages, rather than awaiting a promise and worrying about race conditions and reentrancy attacks.
-As IBC stabilizes, we will be adding first class support for IBC primitives into the CosmWasm libraries, as well as the Cosmos SDK module that hosts it.
+But the code must be designed around a message-passing idiom.
+CosmWasm fully embraces the actor model and lends itself to IBC use.
+Messages are fire-and-forget, rather than awaiting a promise and worrying about race conditions and reentrancy attacks.
+As IBC stabilizes, we will be adding first-class support for IBC primitives into the CosmWasm libraries, as well as the Cosmos SDK module that hosts it.

 Easy to Integrate